ovh/manager/.ai-doc/50-migration-angular/README.md

 - Include detected features checklist in planning

 ### Step 2: **Implementation**
-- Use [migration-patterns.md](./migration-patterns.md) for AngularJS→React patterns and component detection
+- Use [migration-patterns.md](./migration-patterns.md) for AngularJS→React patterns with MUK components
-- Use [20-dependencies/muk-components-reference.md](../20-dependencies/muk-components-reference.md) for OUI→MUK mapping
+- Use [20-dependencies/muk-components-reference.md](../20-dependencies/muk-components-reference.md) for OUI→MUK mapping (MUK‑first)
 - Use [30-best-practices/](../30-best-practices/) for React patterns
 - Use [Development Standards](../30-best-practices/development-standards.md) for quality